Alice Walker: Writing career

 Walker has written several other novels, including The Temple of My Familiar (1989) and Possessing the Secret of Joy (1992) (which featured several characters and descendants of characters from The Color Purple).
 She has published a number of collections of short stories, poetry, and other writings.
-Her work is focused on the struggles of black people, particularly women, and their lives in a racist, sexist, and violent society.
+Her work is focused on the struggles of Black people, particularly women, and their lives in a racist, sexist, and violent society.

+In 1993, Alice Walker coauthored a novel, Warrior Marks, alongside feminist activist, Pratibha Parmar.
+The novel was based on the topic of Female Genital Mutilation (FGM) and the Sexual Blinding of Women.
+The novel takes place in Africa, where the two of them collectively interview several survivors of FGM.
+The novel seeks to unearth the sociocultural rationale behind the practice by providing a platform to activists who stand in opposition to this issue.

 In 2000, Walker released a collection of short fiction, based on her own life, called The Way Forward Is With a Broken Heart, exploring love and race relations.
 In this book, Walker details her interracial relationship with Melvyn Rosenman Leventhal, a civil rights attorney who was also working in Mississippi.
 The couple married on March 17, 1967, in New York City, since interracial marriage was then illegal in the South, and divorced in 1976.
 They had a daughter, Rebecca, together in 1969.
 Rebecca Walker, Alice Walker's only child, is an American novelist, editor, artist, and activist.
 The Third Wave Foundation, an activist fund, was co-founded by Rebecca and Shannon Liss-Riordan.
-Her godmother is Alice Walker's mentor and co-founder of Ms. Magazine, Gloria Steinem.
+Her godmother is Alice Walker's mentor and co-founder of Ms. magazine, Gloria Steinem.

 In 2007, Walker donated her papers, consisting of 122 boxes of manuscripts and archive material, to Emory University's Manuscript, Archives, and Rare Book Library.
 In addition to drafts of novels such as The Color Purple, unpublished poems and manuscripts, and correspondence with editors, the collection includes extensive correspondence with family members, friends and colleagues, early treatment of the film script for The Color Purple, syllabi from courses she taught, and fan mail.
 The collection also contains a scrapbook of poetry compiled when Walker was 15, entitled "Poems of a Childhood Poetess".

 In 2013, Alice Walker published two new books, one of them entitled The Cushion in the Road: Meditation and Wandering as the Whole World Awakens to Being in Harm's Way.
-The other was a book of poems entitled The World Will Follow Joy Turning Madness into Flowers (New Poems).
+The other was a book of poems entitled The World Will Follow Joy: Turning Madness into Flowers (New Poems).